-At Iowa, students have opportunities to work with faculty interested in health, mental health, substance abuse prevention and treatment, child and adolescent development, resiliency, and youth interventions.
-The school offers an approved program of preparation for School of Social Work endorsement in Iowa.
+Students have opportunities to work with faculty interested in health, mental health, substance abuse prevention and treatment, child and adolescent development, resiliency, and youth interventions.
+The School of Social Work offers an approved program of preparation for School of Social Work endorsement in Iowa.

 The School of Social Work is recognized nationally for its outstanding work in child welfare, aging studies, end of life care, and reducing family violence.

 The university is home to University of Iowa Hospitals and Clinics, one of the nation's largest university teaching hospitals, which offers excellent practicum and research opportunities for students.